goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 categories: database
 ---

-This is a list of things I learned from building the [postgres-redis](https://github.com/systemEng-Learning/postgres-redis) extension for Postgres in Rust.
+This is a list of things I learned from building the [Postgres-redis](https://github.com/systemEng-Learning/postgres-redis) extension for Postgres in Rust.
 A retrospective design and implementation article, this is not.
 I wrote that up [here]().

-Building this extension opened my eyes towards some of Postgres design details and Rust tricks.
-The things I learned might be normal and widely known, but I learned them on this project.
+Building this extension opened my eyes to some of Postgres's design details and Rust tricks.
+The things I learned might be ordinary and widely known, but I learned about them on this project.
 Here's what I learned.

 #### 1. The Mundanity Of Excellence
-Take a look at this piece of code
+Take a look at this piece of code:

 ```c
 /*